citizenmatt/resharper-devguide/Features/QuickDoc/HelperClasses.md

 All child nodes of the `member` node are converted into sections in the generated HTML.
 Each section has a title, such as "Remarks" or "See Also", and the content of each XML node is converted and displayed in the section.

->**Note** the root node of the XML will only be processed if an `IDeclaredElement` is passed in, otherwise the child nodes are immediately processed instead.
+> **NOTE** the root node of the XML will only be processed if an `IDeclaredElement` is passed in, otherwise the child nodes are immediately processed instead.
 While it is assumed that the root node is the `member` node, this is not a requirement.

 The following elements are recognised: